 Disable Signing Verification.
 You can disable the verification of signing on the computer on which you are testing the assembly.
 This action applies only to assemblies you specify.

-On the Code Coverage page of the test run configuration editor, you can specify a key file for re-signing binaries after instrumentation.
+In your test settings for the diagnostic data adapter for code coverage, you can specify a key file for re-signing binaries after instrumentation.
 If you are testing multiple assemblies that have been signed, Visual Studio will try to re-sign all the strong-named assemblies that were signed with the key file that you specify.